Shania Twain: 2011–2015: Return to music, residency, and tour

-Outside of her show at Caesars Palace, she performed two concerts at the Calgary Stampede in Calgary, Alberta, on July 9 and 10, 2014.
-In a series of interviews leading up to her Calgary Stampede shows she said she hoped to tour in 2015 and that it would lead to the release of a new album.
-Alongside her Calgary Stampede shows, she also headlined a show on Labour Day weekend at Charlottetown, Prince Edward Island, Canada.
+Outside of her residency at Caesars Palace, Twain performed two concerts at the Calgary Stampede in Calgary, Alberta, on July 9 and 10, 2014.
+In a series of interviews leading up to the shows, she stated that she hoped to tour in 2015 and that it would lead to the release of a new album.
+Alongside her Calgary performances, she headlined a show on Labour Day weekend in Charlottetown, Prince Edward Island.

-On March 4, 2015, she announced on Good Morning America she would be going on tour for the first time in eleven years, and would begin June 5 in Seattle, Washington, and end on October 11 in Toronto, Ontario.
-She also announced this would be her last tour before her fifth studio album, which she intends to release while she is 50.
-In an interview on Global Television Network's The Morning Show on March 6 she confirmed that she is not retiring from her music career after the tour.
-In an interview with Radio.com published on March 5 she stated that she has found several producers for her upcoming album, describing it as "soul music".
+On March 4, 2015, Twain announced on Good Morning America that she would embark on her first tour in eleven years.
+The Rock This Country Tour began June 5 in Seattle, Washington, and concluded on October 27 in Kelowna, British Columbia.
+During the announcement, she stated the tour would be her last before the release of her fifth studio album, which she intended to record while she was 50.
+In an interview on Global Television Network's The Morning Show on March 6, she confirmed she was not retiring from music after the tour.
+In a subsequent interview with Radio.com, she described the material on her upcoming album as "soul music".

-On August 24, 2015, she stated "First, I have to finish my new album this winter.
+On August 24, 2015, Twain provided an update on the album's progress, stating: "I have to finish my new album this winter.
 Six tracks are already completed.
-I've written 38 songs in total, and now the process is underway to narrow that down to another six or eight to finish recording".
-That same month, it was announced by several sources, that even though her current Rock This Country Tour is her final time touring, she is possibly planning on extending the tour overseas because the Rock This Country tour was only based in the United States and Canada.
-She also mentioned possibly returning to Las Vegas with a new residency show for possibly late 2016 or 2017.
-The new show would end up featuring music from her long-awaited new album as well as her hits.
+I've written 38 songs in total, and now the process is underway to narrow that down to another six or eight to finish recording."
+During that time, she also discussed potentially extending the tour overseas and returning to Las Vegas for a new residency in late 2016 or 2017, which would feature both her hits and music from the new album.